mcpcpc/mcpcpc.github.io/_posts/2021-01-08-plan9-cpu-auth-server.md

 rio -i riostart
 ```

+## Tips And Tricks

+*   You probably don't want to enter the above commands each and every time you want
+    to access your plan9 system remotely.
+Instead, we can edit the host users
+    profile via `sam /usr/glenda/lib/profile` and add those lines right below
+    `fn cpu% { $* }`.

 [^1]: Special thanks to Youtube user C0tl43 and his video [Setting up a 9front cpu+auth+fs standalone server](https://www.youtube.com/watch?v=PjVpB3SpAfQ), which inspired and helped create this article.